Dominik Hašek: Chicago Blackhawks (1990–1992)

-In Chicago, Hašek spent time as the backup to Ed Belfour, and played only 25 games over two seasons with the Blackhawks, splitting time between the Blackhawks and the Indianapolis Ice of the IHL.
+In Chicago, Hašek spent time as the backup to Ed Belfour.
+Belfour was a 25-year-old rookie but he would shine immediately, winning the Vezina Trophy, Jennings Trophy, and Calder Trophy after the conclusion of the 1990–91 season, Hašek played only 25 games over two seasons with the Blackhawks, splitting time between the Blackhawks and the Indianapolis Ice of the IHL.
 On 6 November 1990, wearing the number 34 (31 was worn by backup goaltender Jacques Cloutier that year), Hašek made his first NHL start in a 1–1 tie against the Hartford Whalers.

 His first victory came on 8 March 1991, by a score of 5–3 over the Buffalo Sabres, and on 9 January 1992, he recorded his first shutout in a 2–0 win against the Toronto Maple Leafs.

-During this time with the Blackhawks, his goaltending coach was Vladislav Tretiak, who was selected in the 1983 draft but was barred from playing in the NHL by the Soviet government.
-Hašek appeared in game 4 of the 1992 Stanley Cup Finals against the Pittsburgh Penguins, after Belfour allowed two goals on four shots in the opening 6:33, and had 21 saves.
+During his time in Chicago, the Blackhawks goaltending coach was Vladislav Tretiak, who was selected in the 1983 draft but was barred from playing in the NHL by the Soviet government.

+Hašek made his first NHL playoff appearance, which was in game four of the 1992 Stanley Cup Final against Mario Lemieux's Pittsburgh Penguins, after Belfour allowed two goals on four shots in the opening 6:33.
+Hašek played well with 21 saves despite the loss.
 Although the Penguins won and clinched the Stanley Cup, Hašek's performance attracted the attention of the Sabres, who had considered trading for him earlier that season.